 About the CAM Exam

-The CAM exam is two parts with a total time of four hours.
+The CAM exam is taken in two parts in a total of four hours.

 Part One: 115 questions timed for two hours.

 Part Two: 75 questions timed for two hours.

 The CAM designation requires annual renewal.
 Submission of both annual CAM dues of $100 and documentation of six hours of continuing education credit should be submitted to NAA to complete the annual CAM renewal.
 Find online submission and renewal information at http://www.naahq.org/